 The Suzuki Triangle relationship

-The triangle relationship describes the relationship between the teacher, parent, and the student.
-This relationship is truly the corner stone of the Suzuki method.
+The triangle relationship describes the relationship between the teacher, parent, and student.
+This relationship is truly the cornerstone of the Suzuki method.
 The teacher offers expertise, guidance, and ears.
 The parent offers support, to both student and teacher, plus insights and translation between teacher and student.
 And the student offers the possibility.

 Dr. Suzuki believed the early years are critical for developing mental/intellectual processes and muscle coordination.
 Listening to music can begin as early as at birth; formal training may begin at 3 or 4 years old, but it is never too late to begin.